cuiyongbo/hello-world/my_wiki/programmer_note/programming_pearls/programming_pearls_2.rst

-   * Firstly, it serves as a compiler directive that suggests (but does not require) that the compiler substitute the body of the function inline by performing inline expansion, i.e. by inserting the function code at the address of each function call, thereby saving the overhead of a function call.
+   * Firstly, it serves as a compiler directive that suggests (but does not require) that the compiler substitute the body of the function inline by performing inline expansion, i.e. by inserting the function code at the address of each function call, thereby avoiding the overhead of a function call.
      In this respect it is analogous to the register storage class specifier, which similarly provides an optimization hint.

    * The second purpose of inline is to change linkage behavior; the details of this are complicated.